* Updated Nov. 7, 2019 with QSEHRA rates *

 - For employees eligible for premium tax credits, QSEHRA reimbursements reduce the tax credit dollar for dollar.
 Unfortunately, employees can't opt-out.

-- ICHRA—A pending option for tax-free health reimbursement as a result of President Trump's executive order to expand HRA abilities, expected in January 2020.
+- ICHRA—A option for tax-free health reimbursement as a result of President Trump's executive order to expand HRA abilities, expected in January 2020.

 - Available to businesses of any size

 - No maximum contribution

 - Participants must have individual insurance or Medicare to participate

 - Participation is at the discretion of the employer based on employee classes.
 HRA can be designed to reimburse at different rates for different classes.

 - May be offered with a group plan, but employer can't offer employees in the same class a choice between HRA and group plan.

 - Employees participating in the HRA aren't eligible for premium tax credits if the ICHRA is considered affordable, but if the amount the employee must pay for a self-only silver plan (the lowest cost silver plan on the exchange) is greater than 9.86% of their household income, the ICHRA is considered "not affordable" and the employee may opt out of the ICHRA and choose the premium tax credit instead.

 While QSEHRA and ICHRA are similar in many ways, they have their differences as well.